 Rowridge transmitter graph of its transmissions v the gain curves of the aerials we recommend for it

 Also see other relevant A group curves.

-* If you particularly want MUXES 7 & 8 then we recommend the DM Log, the Log36, the Yagi 18K or the DY14WB.
+* If you particularly want the "temporary" MUXES 7 & 8 then we recommend the DM Log, the Log36, the Yagi 18K or the DY14WB.